Diane Dalecki

 Biography

-Diane Dalecki, PhD is a professor of biomedical engineering, and electrical and computer engineering at the University of Rochester.
-She is also the director of the Rochester Center for Biomedical Ultrasound.
-Professor Dalecki’s laboratory is dedicated to advancing the use of ultrasound in medicine and biology.
-Primary goals of the laboratory are to develop novel diagnostic ultrasound techniques and discover and advance new applications of ultrasound for therapy and tissue engineering.
-She is a fellow of the American Institute of Ultrasound in Medicine (AIUM), the Acoustical Society of America (ASA), and the American Institute of Medical and Biological Engineering (AIMBE).
-Professor Dalecki completed her BS in chemical engineering, and MS and PhD in electrical engineering from the University of Rochester.
+Diane Dalecki, PhD is the Kevin J. Parker Distinguished Professor in Biomedical Engineering, and Professor of Electrical and Computer Engineering at the University of Rochester.
+She is also the Director of the Rochester Center for Biomedical Ultrasound, a multi-disciplinary center dedicated to advancing biomedical ultrasound for imaging and therapy, and she is the Past Chair of the Department of Biomedical Engineering at the University of Rochester.
+Professor Dalecki’s laboratory is dedicated to advancing novel diagnostic ultrasound imaging techniques, and to discovering and developing new therapeutic applications of ultrasound for medicine, biology, and biotechnology.
+A particular focus of her laboratory is on advancing innovative ultrasound technologies for tissue engineering and regenerative medicine.
+As an internationally recognized leader in biomedical ultrasound, Professor Dalecki is a Fellow of the American Institute of Ultrasound in Medicine (AIUM), a Fellow of the Acoustical Society of America (ASA), and a Fellow of the American Institute of Medical and Biological Engineering (AIMBE).
+Professor Dalecki completed her BS in chemical engineering, and MS and PhD in electrical engineering all from the University of Rochester.

 Research Overview

 The Dalecki Laboratory is dedicated to advancing the use of ultrasound in medicine and biology.
 Primary goals of the laboratory are to advance novel diagnostic ultrasound techniques, and to discover and develop new therapeutic applications of ultrasound.
-Research in the Dalecki Laboratory is highly multidisciplinary and spans the fields of biomedical ultrasound, acoustics, medical imaging, cell and tissue engineering, and biomechanics.
-Areas of focus include:
+Research in the Dalecki Laboratory is highly multidisciplinary and spans the fields of biomedical ultrasound, acoustics, medical imaging, cell and tissue engineering, regenerative medicine, biomaterials, and biomechanics.

 Current and Recent Sponsored Projects